 If you are contacting us to become a mentor, we will post your name, picture, and bio on our website.
 We may simply copy this from your LinkedIn page or other publicly available information.
 Most importantly, we will put you in contact with mentees.
 If you are not old enough to consent to us using your information this way, a parent/guardian must consent for you.
 For example, “old enough” means 13 in the US, 16 in most EU countries, and 18 in India and Pakistan.
 If you are not old enough in your country, please provide an email where we can confirm your parent/guardian consents.
 We apologize for the inconvenience.

 All information you receive through your work on Dweebs Global is confidential and should not be shared outside the organization without prior approval.
 In addition, any emails/chats/other information you send from or receive from a Dweebs Global email address, or in your capacity at Dweebs Global, are confidential.
 If you leave Dweebs Global, you agree to turn over your access and to not spread misinformation about our work.
-You agree not to compete with Dweebs by doing similar work for another organization— if there’s something related you want to do, Dweebs will help you set up a team to do it!
+You agree not to take Dweebs work or methods to other organizations.

 Content created by mentors for Dweebs Global belongs to Dweebs Global.
 Anyone who wants to republish a page on their own platform should ask first.
 If you submit something you’ve published elsewhere, you give us permission to edit it and publish it.
 You certify that you do have the right to let us post it and let other people post it.